cawasser/shadow-playground/README.md

 The biggest difference is that shadow-cljs is NOT an all-purpose build tool; it only works with Clojurescript.
 You can't build Clojure code using shadow-cljs.

-Also, shadow-cljs defers to npm for managing your javascript dependencies.
+Also, shadow-cljs defers to npm for managing your Javascript dependencies.
 It can handle your Clojurescript ones, but it will be on you as the Developer to use npm to install any *new* JS packages you use in your app.
-The shadow-cljs will remember the packages you have added in `package.json` and `package-lock.json`
+Then shadow-cljs will remember the packages you have added in `package.json` and `package-lock.json`

 ## References